10 TOEFL Reading Question Types

 Question: All of the following are mentioned in paragraph 4 as a viewpoint to state the natural selection is difficult to prove EXCEPT

-- The belief that the complexity of the human eye could have been formed by natural selection seems highly unlikely
+- The notion that natural selection could account for the intricate complexity of the human eye appears highly implausible.

-- The presence of irreducibly complex system contradicts how evolution occurs
+- The existence of irreducibly complex systems contradicts the mechanisms of evolution.

 Essential Information (Sentence Simplification) Question